Alice Johnson reflects on clemency granted by President Trump: 'These laws must change'

 Johnson was granted clemency by President Trump last June after an impassioned effort on the part of thousands of supporters, including Kim Kardashian.
 During an appearance on "Fox & Friends" Monday morning, Johnson shared what kept her going throughout decades spent behind bars.

 "I didn't allow prison to change who I was as a person," she said.
 "I did not let it get into me.
-And also, just looking around at so many other women who were hopeless, it made me feel and know I had to do something," she told host Aisnley Earhardt.
+And also, just looking around at so many other women who were hopeless, it made me feel and know I had to do something," she told host Ainsley Earhardt.

 Her new memoir 'After Life,' a reference to the life sentence she was handed for a minor drug conviction, will discuss her path to freedom and her fight for justice for others still in the prison system.
 She told "Fox & Friends" that the book isn't just for prisoners or about life in prison, but a story about "hope and hanging on."